miracum/recruit/docs/trino/eligibility-criteria-design.md

     per-criterion when it's authored - don't let every exclusion criterion silently default to "confirmed met" just because no rows were found.

+!!! warning "Anchor criterion scope and candidate population size"

+    The merged query is anchored on the **first criterion's result set** (`crit_0`).
+Every patient that appears in `crit_0` and is not definitively excluded by any other criterion will be sent to the FHIR server - including patients for whom a later criterion returns no row (i.e. `is_met = NULL` after the `LEFT JOIN`, treated as *unknown*).

+    This means: if `crit_0`'s SQL uses a `WHERE` clause that pre-filters to a broad cohort (e.g. `WHERE age >= 18`), and a narrowing criterion like "has diagnosis C92" only returns a few thousand rows, then every patient in `crit_0` who doesn't appear in the narrowing criterion has `is_met = NULL` for it and passes the `IS DISTINCT FROM FALSE` filter as *unknown*.
+With a few million adult patients and a rare diagnosis, that is hundreds of thousands of unknowns submitted as candidates.

+    To avoid this:

+    - Prefer writing the most **selective** criterion as `crit_0` (the first `Group.characteristic`).
+If the rare-diagnosis criterion returns 5 000 patients, use it first - then the anchor is 5 000, not 2 000 000.
+    - Or write each criterion's SQL to cover the **full patient population** and return `NULL` for non-matching patients (see the `patient p LEFT JOIN ...` pattern in the examples above), so that a patient absent from a criterion's narrow data set yields `NULL` explicitly rather than propagating as unknown via `LEFT JOIN`.
+    - Use **dry-run mode** (see below) to check the expected candidate count before a query first runs against production data.

 ## Merge logic

 At the scale this needs to run at (~2 million patients per site), the merge